Rumpunzel/rpg-thingy/characters/talents-&-feats/maneuver.md

 ### Pack Tactics

-When attacking as a group with Intuition, your allies and you each gain **1** additional die.
+When attacking as a group with Intuition, your allies and you each add **1** additional die.

 ### Untouchable Grace

 When defending, instead of resolving your Intuition dice modifier, you may suffer a minor misfortune or a minor injury instead of suffering a misfortune of injury, respectively.

-In addition, as long as you do not suffer from any injury or misfortune, you gain **1** additional die on all your rolls.
+In addition, as long as you do not suffer from any injury or misfortune, you add **1** additional die on all your rolls.

+### Wendigo

+When attacking with Vigor, if you rolled a **6,** decrease your opponent's morale by an additional **1,** even when you did not succeed on the test.

 ---

 ### Peace of Body and Mind

 Injury no longer hinders your attacks.

 At the beginning of a gauntlets, if you suffer from an injury or misfortune, you may gain a `Battle Trance` boon with rating equal to your highest rated injury of misfortune.
-If your injury has a higher rating than your misfortune, the `Battle Trance` boon becomes enduring.
+If your injury has a higher rating than your misfortune, increase the `Battle Trance` boon's rating by **1.**

 ### Slippery

-Opponents can only create boons or banes against you if they did not roll any **1's.**
+Opponents can only use their disposition against you if they did not roll any **1's.**